Before You Write a Custom Rule

 The following topics provide information that’s relevant to the process of writing a custom rule:

 - Schema Attributes.
-This topic defines the Record attributes you can reference in rules.
+This topic defines the record attributes you can reference in rules.

 - Cloud SIEM Rules Syntax.
 This topic describes rules language functions and syntax, which you’ll use in writing rule expressions.

 - Searching for Cloud SIEM Records in Sumo Logic.
-This topic explains how to search Cloud SIEM Records in the Sumo Logic platform.
+This topic explains how to search Cloud SIEM records in the Sumo Logic platform.
 Typically, you’ll build and refine your rule expressions in Sumo Logic.
-Once you’re happy with the results, you’ll copy the query into the rule expression field in the Rules Editor.
+Once you’re happy with the results, you’ll copy the query into the rule expression field in the rules editor.

 Step 1: Perform use case analysis and select rule type